Uasin Gishu County

-Uasin Gishu County is one of the 47 counties of Kenya located in the former Rift Valley Province.
+Uasin Gishu County is one of the 47 counties of Kenya, located in the former Rift Valley Province.
 Eldoret city has the county's largest population centre as well as its administrative and commercial centre.
 It is bordered by Elgeyo-Marakwet to the East, Trans Nzoia to the North, Kakamega to the west, Nandi and Kericho to the South West and Baringo to the South East.
 It is a highland plateau with altitudes falling gently from 2,700 m above sea level to about 1,500 m above sea level.
 The topography is higher to the east and declines gently towards the western border".

 Uasin Gishu is located on a plateau and has a cool and temperate climate.
 The county borders Trans-Nzoia County to the north, Elgeyo-Marakwet and Baringo counties to the east, Kericho County to the south, Nandi County to the south and south-west and Kakamega County to the west.

 Etymology

-The county is named after Illwuasin-kishu, a maasai clan.
+The county is named after Illwuasin-kishu, a Maasai clan.
 The land was the grazing area of the clan.
 They surrendered the land to the colonial government in the Anglo-Maasai agreement of 1911 and were subsequently pushed towards Trans Mara District.
 The plateau that they once occupied was then registered in its Anglicised version, Uasin Gishu.

 History

-In 1903, the area was proposed as a potential Jewish homeland; British Uganda Programme, which was rejected by the Jewish community leaders in the Seventh Zionist Congress (1905).
+In 1903, it was proposed to use the area as a Jewish homeland; British Uganda Programme, which was rejected by the Jewish community leaders in the Seventh Zionist Congress (1905).

 In 1908, fifty-eight families of Afrikaans-speaking South Africans settled in the Uasin Gishu plateau.
 They were followed by sixty more families in 1911 and more later.
 The town of Eldoret was established in the midst of the farms they created.